-Food Standards Scotland require local authorities to use a defined calculation to estimate the number of full-time equivalent staff required to complete food safety official control work obligations.
-The current calculation would require 9 FTE, and the service currently has 7.5 FTE on establishment.
+Food Standards Scotland require local authorities to use a defined calculation to estimate the number of full-time equivalent staff required to complete food safety work obligations.
+The current calculation would require 6.54 FTE, and the service currently has 6.18 FTE in post.
+This calculation is a new measure and experience will show how well it encompasses variability caused by workload complexity and volume.